Amul: History

-The success of the trio T. K. Patel, Kurien, and Dalaya's at the cooperative's dairy soon spread to Anand's neighborhood in Gujarat.
-Within a short span, five unions in other districts – Mehsana, Banaskantha, Baroda, Sabarkantha, and Surat – were set up, following the approach sometimes described as the Anand pattern.
+The success of the trio (T. K. Patel, Kurien, and Dalaya) at the cooperative's dairy soon spread to Anand's neighbourhood in Gujarat.
+Within a short span, five unions in other districts—Mehsana, Banaskantha, Baroda, Sabarkantha, and Surat – were set up, following the approach sometimes described as the Anand pattern.

-In 1970, it spearheaded the "White Revolution" of India.
+In 1970, the cooperative spearheaded the "White Revolution" of India.
 To combine forces and expand the market while saving on advertising and avoiding competing against each other, the Gujarat Co-operative Milk Marketing Federation Ltd., an apex marketing body of these district cooperatives, was set up in 1973.
 The Kaira Union, which had the brand name Amul with it since 1955, transferred it to GCMMF.
 Technological developments at Amul have subsequently spread to other parts of India.

-In 1999, it was awarded the "Best of all" Rajiv Gandhi National Quality Award.
+In 1999, it was awarded the "Best of All" Rajiv Gandhi National Quality Award.
+In 2025, Amul was ranked third most valued brand in India in the YouGov India Value Rankings 2025.